nvieira-mcgill/alala/docs/index.rst

      J_file1.fits.fz J               15.0
      # and many more

-To decide which detector you want to use, if you know the RA and Dec of the source you care about:
+Finally, to decide which detector you want to use, if you know the RA and Dec of the source you care about:

 .. code-block:: python